tjenkinson/shipyard-project.com/site/content/docs/quickstart.md

 Shipyard uses RethinkDB for its datastore.
 User accounts, service keys, webhook keys and engine metadata are stored in RethinkDB.
 No container information is stored.

 # Option 1: Shipyard Deploy
-There is a very small Docker image that will deploy and manage and entire Shipyard stack called [Deploy](https://github.com/shipyard/shipyard-deploy).
+There is a very small Docker image that will deploy and manage an entire Shipyard stack called [Deploy](https://github.com/shipyard/shipyard-deploy).
 See the readme for full usage.

 ```
 docker run --rm -v /var/run/docker.sock:/var/run/docker.sock \